 - If no excerpt / summary text is available, the content text will be used to create the Open Graph description value.
 If your content does not rely on shortcodes or plugins to render its text, you may uncheck the “Apply WordPress Content Filters” option in the NGFB > Advanced > Content and Filters settings.

-- You can increase the “Object Cache Expiry” option in the NGFB > Advanced > File and Object Cache settings from the default of 259200 seconds (3 days).
-NGFB removes outdated cache objects when posts / pages are updated, so increasing the default values should not create any issues.
+- You can increase the “Head Markup Array Cache Expiry” option under the NGFB > Advanced > Cache Settings tab from the default of 259200 seconds (3 days).
+NGFB removes outdated cache objects when posts / pages are updated, so increasing the default value should not create any issues.

 - If you don’t use the NGFB sharing buttons, you can disable all sharing button features by adding the following constant to your wp-config.php: 123define('NGFB_SOCIAL_SHARING_DISABLE', true);

 If you have not installed an opcode and/or transient object cache, you really should.
 There are many great articles on optimizing WordPress, which cover the subject of opcode and object caching.
 Please take the time to research opcode and transient object caching solutions – they will make a big difference to your website’s performance and maximum concurrent user capacity.